 Marinate the chicken:

 In a small bowl, combine 1/4 cup olive oil, 1 teaspoon salt, 1/2 teaspoon pepper, and Italian seasoning.
-Cut each chicken breast lengthwise to create 4 long, thin pieces.
+Cut each chicken breast in half with your knife parallel to the cutting board, as if you were butterflying them but then cut all the way through to create two separate halves.
 Place chicken in a shallow dish.
 Pour marinade over the chicken, turn to evenly coat.
 Let sit for 15 minutes before cooking.

 Cook the chicken: